 A Love Story in the Capital

-At the center of Margaret’s personal life is her marriage to Yado Yakub, a lawyer and former Marine Corps officer.
-Their union is a testament to the power of love amidst busy careers and the demands of public life.
-The Margaret Brennan house serves as the backdrop for their shared life, a place where they can leave the stresses of work at the door and focus on what truly matters.
+The Margaret Brennan house serves as the backdrop for their shared life, a place where they can leave the stresses of work at the door and focus on what truly matters – family.

 Raising the Next Generation

-The pitter-patter of little feet echoes through the Margaret Brennan house, as Margaret and Yado are proud parents to two young sons.
-Balancing the demands of motherhood with her high-profile career is no small feat, but Margaret approaches it with the same determination and grace that she brings to her professional life.
+The pitter-patter of little feet echoes through the Margaret Brennan house, as Margaret and Yado are proud parents to two young sons who blend their Irish-American and Syrian-American heritage beautifully.

+Balancing the demands of motherhood with her high-profile career as a news anchor and foreign affairs correspondent is no small feat, but Margaret approaches it with the same determination and grace that she brings to her professional life.
 The Margaret Brennan house is filled with the joyous sounds of family life – from impromptu dance parties in the kitchen to quiet bedtime stories in the nursery.
-These moments of domestic bliss provide Margaret with the grounding and perspective that inform her work as a journalist.
+These moments of domestic bliss provide Margaret with the grounding and perspective that inform her work as a journalist covering national security and international affairs.

 Beyond the Newsroom: Interests and Advocacy